j4ke-exe/j4ke-exe/README.md

 * 🧠  Currently learning Python<br>
 * 🤝 Open to collaborating on Python projects<br>
 * ⚡  Random Fact: I'm in the Top 1% on TryHackMe<br>
-* 📜  Certified Ethical Hacker, Ethereum Expert, and Solidity Dev
+* 📜  Certified Ethical Hacker.
+Studying for TCM Security PNPT.

 ##